 How to Screen Record on Chromebook

 Vidyard’s Chrome extension is super easy to install.
 Once installed, the extension allows you to quickly record and share videos directly from your web browser.
-You’ll also have easy access to your existing library as well as a notifications feed to keep tabs on incoming video views.
+You’ll also have easy access to your existing library as well as a notifications feed to keep tabs on incoming video views and related video analytics.

 Vidyard Chrome Extension on Chromebook